Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

-### Creating and Editing the Sprite Shape
+### Creating and Editing the SpriteShape

-1. Dragging the Sprite Shape Profile asset into the Scene View will create a Sprite Shape GameObject using the Profile.
+1. Dragging the SpriteShape Profile asset into the Scene View will create a SpriteShape GameObject using the Profile.

 ![Image of game screen](images/image16.png)